Elias Díaz Preview, Player Props: Rockies vs. Blue Jays

-Elias Diaz -- hitting .343 in his past 10 games -- will be in action for the Colorado Rockies against the Toronto Blue Jays, with Hyun-Jin Ryu on the mound, on September 1 at 8:40 PM ET.
+On Saturday, Elias Diaz (batting .343 in his past 10 games) and the Colorado Rockies play the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+First pitch is at 8:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Braves.
+In his most recent game he had a one-hit performance (1-for-5) against the Blue Jays.

 Elias Díaz Game Info & Props vs. the Blue Jays